Caregiver Support Groups

 Finding the Right Support Group

 Every support group is different, and you may not know where to begin your search.
 A good place to start is with recommendations from friends, spiritual leaders and the staff at your community’s Department of Social Services.
 Look for established caregiver support groups that are moderated by someone who also has experience as a caregiver.
+Ask about support groups for specific conditions.
+Find memory loss and Alzheimer’s support groups if your loved one is experiencing Alzheimer’s symptoms.
+Learn the top 10 Alzheimer’s symptoms here.

-Local vs Online
+Local vs. Online Support Groups

 Because local and virtual support groups each offer unique advantages, many caregivers explore the benefits of both.
 Face-to-face community support groups are great if you can take a break from your caregiving responsibilities for a short while.
 If not, an online support group offers similar help available at your convenience.